 - Safari adapted 4-wheel drive vehicles with viewing roof hatch and HF radio

 - Tanzania lodge safari includes:

-- o 4* safari lodge accommodation (comparable to international standards) located within areas of natural beauty
+- Safari lodge accommodation (comparable to international standards) located within areas of natural beauty

-- o full-board - all safari meals and bottled drinking water
+- Full-board - all safari meals and bottled drinking water